Journera/glutil/README.md

 1. All partitions are stored under the table's location.

     For example, if you have a table with the location `s3://some-data-bucket/my-table/`, `glutil` will only find partitions located in `s3://some-data-bucket/my-table/`.
-    You table location can be as deep or shallow as you want, `glutil` will operate the same for a table located in `s3://bucket/path/to/table/it/goes/here/` and `s3://bucket/`.
+    Your table location can be as deep or shallow as you want, `glutil` will operate the same for a table located in `s3://bucket/path/to/table/it/goes/here/` and `s3://bucket/`.

 1. Your partition keys are `[year, month, day, hour]`.